Becoming good stewards of god's creation

 Our Convocation-hosted Convention takes place this year at Wilhelm-Kempf-Haus in Wiesbaden, Germany.
 All activities and lodging will stay within the center, which has plenty of forest and green surroundings for exercise and breaths of fresh air.

 There is some parking for those who will drive, and coach bus transport will be arranged for Wednesday afternoon/evening and Saturday evening.
 Your lodging will be confirmed at the time of your booking.
-Please do not contact the center separately.
+Please do not contact the center separately (unless making arrangements for Saturday night).

 What Happens at Convention?